How to make a wall mounted framed pegboard to hold all your craft room tools from rulers, scissors, paint brushes and mor.

-The tool frame is the most utilitarian aspect of the room, but without it – the room would not function and without the function the design of the room would be a failure.
+The tool frame is the most utilitarian aspect of my craft room, but without it – the room would not function and without the function as well.

-Before making this tool frame, I kept the tools I used daily in cache pots I made that I kept on the worktable.
-These looked very pretty, but whenever I began to make something– they were in the way and I had to move them – not functional.
+Before making this tool frame for my craft room, I kept the tools I used daily in cache pots I made that I kept on the worktable.
+These looked very pretty, but whenever I began to make something – they were in the way and I had to move them – not functional.

-The tools on the wall keeps my worktable clutter free while the tools are still easily accessible.
+Having the tools on the wall and off the table keeps my worktable clutter-free and easier to work on projects while the tools are still easily accessible.

 This is what I love about design and decorating – customizing for the way I live and work in a space – the process is the same for every room.

-How to Make a Craft Room Wall Tool Organizer
+How to Make a Craft Room Pegboard Tool Organizer

 - Pegboard Organizer Kit